Raffaello/sdl2-vga-terminal/README.md

 |---------|
 |![Build status](https://ci.appveyor.com/api/projects/status/67mildjynhnlekk5/branch/master?svg=true)|

-It is an emulation of the VGA terminal using SDL2.
+It is an just VGA font terminal using SDL2.

 the VGA fonts are related to a `vgabios` project (http://savannah.nongnu.org/projects/vgabios/).